datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions3

-Run `date-range.sh` on all four of the seasonal data files, using a wildcard expression for the files, and pipe its output to `sort` to see how your scripts can be used just like Unix's built-in commands.
+Run `date-range.sh` on all four of the seasonal data files using `seasonal/*.csv` to match their names, and pipe its output to `sort` to see that your scripts can be used just like Unix's built-in commands.

 *** =hint3